 Connect a Debit Card to Access a Virtual Credit Line

-Card companies must manage their own risk with regard to the credit they issue.
+Card companies must manage their own risk concerning the credit they issue.
 Their success depends on a substantial portion of cardholders paying interest on the debt they carry from month to month.

 Grain puts users in the driver’s seat by tying the credit lines it issues directly to the user’s proven income and spending patterns.
 And instead of issuing a physical card, Grain connects virtually to users’ checking accounts and their existing debit cards.